awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-getting-started.md

 # Get Started with Data Wrangler<a name="data-wrangler-getting-started"></a>

 Amazon SageMaker Data Wrangler is a feature in SageMaker Studio\.
-Use this section to learn how to access, and get started using Data Wrangler\.
+Use this section to learn how to access and get started using Data Wrangler\.
 Do the following:

 1. Complete each step in [Prerequisites](#data-wrangler-getting-started-prerequisite)\.